VPN 360 is one of the most popular VPNs on the market so we decided to download it and test it extensively.

 Speed & Reliability

-While this isn’t mentioned on the app stores, the 10 other server locations listed within the apps are clearly marked as ‘Premium’.
-For a top-choice free VPN that offers 10 locations we would recommend Windscribe.
+While this isn’t mentioned in the app stores, the 10 other server locations listed within the apps are clearly marked as ‘Premium’.

 Platforms & Devices

-VPN 360 offers custom apps for iOS and Android but the apps appear to be owned by different companies.
+VPN 360 has custom apps for iOS and Android but they appear to be owned by different companies.
 The Apple Store lists the company as Infinity Software Co. but the Google Play store shows that it is owned by Touch VPN.